cmzuo11/stMVC/Example_test/README.md

-Example test files for slice 151673 of DLPFC dataset.
+Example test files for slice 151673 can be downloaded from link:.